rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-install-rsp.md

 Remember the original login page (sent to you via email)?

 Click on the URL link to take you to your own Getting Started page.
-From here, click on the link for RStudio Server Pro.
+From here, click on the link for RStudio Workbench.

 ![images](assets/rsp-button.png)